Bob Morrison (songwriter)

 Robert Edwin Morrison (born August 6, 1942) is an American country songwriter based in Nashville.
 More than 350 of his songs have been recorded.
 His most successful compositions are the Grammy-winning Kenny Rogers song, "You Decorated My Life" and the Grammy-nominated "Lookin' for Love," the theme song for the 1980 John Travolta film, Urban Cowboy, recorded by Johnny Lee.
-Morrison was ASCAP's "Country Songwriter of the Year" in 1978, 1980, 1981 and 1982 and was inducted into the Nashville Songwriters Hall of Fame in 2016.